lll44/Study/Agile/Agile Project Management.md

 ## The product owner: Setting clear direction

 Product owners:
--ensure that they are delivering the most value
+- ensure that they are delivering the most value
--represents the business
+- represents the business
--tells development what is important to deliver
+- tells development what is important to deliver

 -   trust is needed between these 2 roles.
 -   understand the customer